davidtw999/BEMPS/README.md

 `$ bash scripts/run_experiment.sh`

-The model will be saved under a base in models directory.
+The model will be saved in 'models' directory.
-Results will be saved in results.txt.
+Results will be saved in 'results.txt'.

 You can modify the variables in scripts/run_experiment.sh for other active learning methods.

+##### Notes:

+Download the other datasets from online resources before run the script.